spdk/spdk/doc/spdkcli.md

-# SPDK CLI {#spdkcli}
+# spdkcli {#spdkcli}

-Spdkcli is a command-line management application for SPDK.
+spdkcli is a command-line management application for SPDK. spdkcli has support for most transport protocols and bdev modules.
-Spdkcli has support for a limited number of applications and bdev modules, and should be considered experimental for the v18.04 release.
-This experimental version was added for v18.04 to get early feedback that can be incorporated as spdkcli becomes more fully-featured for the next SPDK release.

-## Install needed dependencies
+## Dependencies

-All dependencies should be handled by scripts/pkgdep.sh script.
+Dependencies are installed by scripts/pkgdep.sh.
 Package dependencies at the moment include:

 - configshell

+Some distributions name the package configshell_fb.

+## Example usage

-## Run SPDK application instance
+### Start SPDK application

 ~~~{.sh}
 ./scripts/setup.sh
 ./build/bin/vhost -c vhost.json
 ~~~

-## Run SPDK CLI
+### Run spdkcli

-Spdkcli should be run with the same privileges as SPDK application.
+spdkcli should be run with the same privileges as SPDK application.

-In order to use SPDK CLI in interactive mode please use:
+To use spdkcli in interactive mode:
 ~~~{.sh}
 scripts/spdkcli.py
 ~~~
 Use "help" command to get a list of available commands for each tree node.

-It is also possible to use SPDK CLI to run just a single command, just use the command as an argument to the application.
+It is also possible to use spdkcli to run just a single command, just use the command as an argument to the application.
 For example, to view current configuration and immediately exit:
 ~~~{.sh}